pha5echange/eng-tools/README.md

 LATEST CHANGES AND ADDITIONS:

+- 'ghp' (a09) now resets axes parameters after saving image.

 - New version of 'nhm' (b05) deals with time-sliced data.

 - New version of 'eng_network_single' (b25) deals with time-sliced data and writes 'maxDeg' (maximum degree) metric.

-- New version of 'eng_nodesets' (b06) deals with artist time-slice data (written by 'timeslicer')
+- New version of 'eng_nodesets' (b06) deals with artist time-slice data (written by 'timeslicer').

 - 'timeslicer' deals with raw genre files and writes new ones after artist time-slicing.